-- Classes begin promptly at 8:30 a.m. and are dismissed at 12 noon for half day students or at 3:00 p.m. for full day students. - Students should arrive at school no later than 8:30 a.m. and be picked up no later than 12:15 p.m. or 3:15 p.m.

-• Doors open for the Early Birds program at 7:30 a.m. for those parents who have early morning obligations.
+- Classes begin at 8:30 a.m. and are dismissed at promptly at 12 noon for half day students or at 3:00 p.m. for full day students.
+If you will be more than 10 min. late, please call Reception. - Doors open for the Early Birds program at 7:30 a.m. for those parents who have early morning obligations.
 For planning purposes, please inform your child's teacher if you need Early Birds.